Toddler lying down reading a stack of children's books

 How many board books does a toddler actually need?

-A small, rotating handful gets more genuine engagement than a full shelf.
-Repetition is doing the real work here, a toddler asking for the same book on a loop is learning from it, not getting bored.
+A small, rotating handful gets more real engagement than a full shelf.
+Repetition is doing the work here — a toddler asking for the same book on a loop is learning from it, not getting bored.